 Invalid Account Name/Number or Invalid bank/branch code

-- Contact the vendor and request alternative account information to send the payment
+Contact the vendor and request alternative payment details to send the payment

 Insufficient Funds (NSF)